JoachimSchneider/MicroEmacs/README.md

 [2024-05-02.00]
  * Startup file won't be loaded from current directory any more:
    It is a security hole.
- * VMS: Lookup startup file first in SYS$STARTUP, then in MICROEMACS$LIB.
+ * VMS: Lookup startup file first in SYS$LOGIN, then in MICROEMACS$LIB.

 [2024-04-18.00]